devgeniem/wp-readonly-options/README.md

 It works by allowing you to force the results of `get_option()` to your predefined values.

 This also adds tiny amount if javascript into admin pages so that it can set readonly attributes to your options: `<input readonly>`.
-This makes it easier for the users to understand that these options shouldn't be changed.
+This makes it easier for the users to understand that these options can't be changed.

 This only works in `php7.0` version or better since we use arrays when defining constants.
 We also like to use scalar type hintings.
 Sorry legacy projects :(